eshivakant/mdc/README.md

 * Finish Rabbit MQ integration ( was not strictly required for given functionality - fell short of time) = Use gRPC for ultra low latency
 * Hook in Swagger
+* Dockerize the setup / Create Helm chart for Kubernetes

 ## Starting
 For starting all services manually, please ensure to run Euerka using following docker command first: